evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

 ## Performance

 The Ford F150 Lightning Extended Range has a maximum power of 433KW (589hp).
 The total torque is 1050nm.
-The 0-100km/h sprint (0-62mph) takes  seconds.
+The 0-100km/h sprint (0-62mph) takes 4,2 seconds.
+The top speed is 180 km/h.

 ## Battery, range, and charging

 The battery has a gross capacity of 150kWh and a net capacity of 131kWh, meaning you have a 19kWh buffer for protection.
 (12,7%).
 The battery is a Lithium-Ion battery based on [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc) For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 155kW.
 A full charge from 0 - 100% would take 130 minutes, while a more common scenario of 10-80% would take 49 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 0% to 62% resulting in an actual charge speed including time loss on 106kW.
 Each charge session would take 46 minutes and 54 seconds.

+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 33kWh/100km, 1000km will take 10 hours and 13 minutes to drive.
+This trip will require two charge session(s) charging from 0% to 76%.
+The total time lost for charging will be 113 minutes.
 ### Onboard charger